Welcome from the Executive Director

 On July 28, 1997, the Lory Student Center (LSC) and much of the campus was hit by a flood.
 Completed 20 months later, an $18 million dollar renovation of the Center produced a new and reconfigured lower level.

-As the physical facility has expanded, the LSC has become “home” to numerous organizations and business partners, including Adult Learner & Veteran Services; Asian/Pacific American Cultural Center; Black/African American Cultural Center; Career Center; Carl’s Jr.; El Centro; FastPrint (formerly CopyRite); First National Bank; Gay, Lesbian, Bisexual, Transgender, Queer, Questioning, & Ally Resource Center; Fraternity & Sorority Life; James Campus Salon; Native American Cultural Center; Off-Campus Life; Panda Express; RamCard; RAMtech; Recycled Cycles; Rocky Mountain Student Media Corporation (RMSMC); Spoons; Student Legal Services; Subway; Taco Bell; Transfort; Ramskeller; Satellite Offices for Resources for Disabled Students (RDS); International Programs; and Women and Gender Advocacy Center (WGAC).
+As the physical facility has expanded, the LSC has become “home” to numerous organizations and business partners, including Adult Learner & Veteran Services; Asian/Pacific American Cultural Center; Black/African American Cultural Center; Career Center; El Centro; FastPrint (formerly CopyRite); First National Bank; Fraternity & Sorority Life; Freddy’s; Garbanzo; James Campus Salon; Native American Cultural Center; Off-Campus Life; Panda Express; PRIDE Resource Center; RamCard; RAMtech; Recycled Cycles; Rocky Mountain Student Media Corporation (RMSMC); Spoons; Student Legal Services; Subway; Taco Bell; Transfort; Ramskeller; Satellite Offices for Student Disability Center (SDC); International Programs; and Women and Gender Advocacy Center (WGAC).

 Maintaining a healthy balance between student support services and revenue generating businesses continues to be a priority for the Lory Student Center Governing Board (LSCGB) and staff.